M-Tash/news/README.md

 # News App with Flutter

 This is a news application built with Flutter that uses NewsAPI for fetching news articles.
-The app follows the repository pattern and employs Cubit for state management.
-Users can search for news articles and view them in a webview.
+The app follows the MVVM (Model-View-ViewModel) architecture pattern and employs Cubit for state management along with the repository pattern for data management.

 ## Features